DUI Lawyer Thomas Grajek: Defending People in Tampa, Lutz & Lakeland FL

 EXERCISE YOUR RIGHT TO A HEARING TO DISPUTE YOUR LICENSE SUSPENSION

 YOU MUST APPLY FOR THE FORMAL REVIEW HEARING WITHIN 10 DAYS OF YOUR ARREST.

-- Click here to learn how refusing to submit to the breath test could be a crime under Florida Criminal Statute 316.1939, a misdemeanor punishable by up to a year in the Polk County jail.
+- How refusing a DUI breath test could be a crime under Florida Criminal Statute 316.1939, a misdemeanor punishable by up to a year in the Polk County jail.

-As your attorney, I will fight the administrative suspension of your driver’s license.
+The punishment for a drunk driving conviction in Florida is severe, don’t go it alone.
+As your DUI attorney, I will fight the administrative suspension of your driver’s license.
 This hearing is called a Formal Review.
 I will assist you in obtaining a hardship license so you can continue to drive to work if you are eligible.
-It is important that you have an experienced criminal defense lawyer represent you at the Formal Review.
-The Formal Review can be a valuable discovery tool to help prepare your case for court and for trial.
+It is important that you have an experienced DUI defense lawyer represent you at the Formal Review.
+The Formal Review process to dispute your driver’s license suspension can be a valuable discovery tool to help prepare your case for court and for trial.

-Some of the mandatory penalties for a first-time DUI conviction are:
+Some of the mandatory penalties for a first-time DUI conviction in Florida are:

 - Adjudication of Guilty so you are convicted and can not seal or expunge any arrest

 - 6 month driver’s license suspension (independent of the DHSMV suspension)